Pyridoxine 4-dehydrogenase

 Thus, the two substrates of this enzyme are pyridoxine and NADP+, whereas its 3 products are pyridoxal, NADPH, and H+.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
+This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donors with NAD+ or NADP+ as acceptors.
 The systematic name of this enzyme class is pyridoxine:NADP+ 4-oxidoreductase.
 Other names in common use include pyridoxin dehydrogenase, pyridoxol dehydrogenase, and pyridoxine dehydrogenase.
 This enzyme participates in vitamin B6 metabolism.